-She taught Trial Advocacy as an adjunct professor at the University of Houston Law Center from 2006–2010.
+Mrs. Bickley taught Trial Advocacy as an adjunct professor at the University of Houston Law Center from 2006–2010.

-Ms. Bickley additionally is a member of Blank Rome’s Partner Board, the Firm’s Trade Secret and Non-Compete Litigation Group, Chair of the Blank Rome Women’s Forum, a member of the Firm’s Strategic Plan Committee and Strategic Plan Implementation Committee, and leader of the Firm’s employment practice in the Houston office.
+Ms. Bickley is also a member of Blank Rome’s Partner Board, the Firm’s Trade Secret and Non-Compete Litigation Group, Chair of the Blank Rome Women’s Forum, a member of the Firm’s Strategic Plan Committee and Strategic Plan Implementation Committee, and leader of the Firm’s employment practice in the Houston office.

 - Successfully defended numerous public and private employers in cases and charges filed under United States Constitution, Texas Constitution, Title VII, the Civil Rights Act of 1991, Americans With Disabilities Act of 1990, Pregnancy Discrimination Act, Age Discrimination in Employment Act, Texas Commission on Human Rights Act, Texas Whistleblowers Act, Workers Compensation Act, Equal Pay Act, Fair Labor Standards Act, Texas Payday Act, among other statutory and common law theories asserted against employers.